Things to Avoid While Buying a Home

-Don't look for a new career.
-Lenders feel comfortable seeing a consistent career history on your application forms.
-Getting a new job may not jeopardize your ability to qualify for a mortgage loan - particularly if you are getting a better salary.
-But for some people, switching jobs during the mortgage application process could bring concern and hinder your application.
+Don't go on a job search.
+Consistency in your career history is a positive thing to lending institutions.
+Getting a new job may not jeopardize your ability to qualify for a mortgage loan - especially if you are getting a better salary.
+However, if you switch careers before approval, your process could fail or be stalled.

-Don't switch banks or move money around in your accounts.
-Bank statements from the last two or three months for all of your accounts (checking, savings, money market, and other assets) will be reviewed as the lending institution considers your mortgage application.
-In order to avoid fraud, lenders require clear documentation of how you earn your living and where any additional money comes from.
-No matter the reason, switching banks or transferring funds might raise a red flag with your lender and slow your loan process.
+Don't switch banks or move cash around in your accounts.
+Your lender will require you to produce recent bank statements for accounts in your name: checking, savings, money market, and other assets.
+In order to avoid fraud, lenders require a consistent portrayal of how you earn your living and where any additional money comes from.
+Switching banks or transferring money elsewhere - for whatever purpose - may hinder the documentation of your funds.

-Don't give money directly to your seller (generally in cases of "for sale by owner") to be used as a "good faith" deposit.
-As a rule, your good faith deposit is yours, not the seller's up until the sale is final.
-Your FSBO seller may not realize that the good faith money should be applied to your expenses at closing.
-It's wise to put the funds into a trust account, or get a neutral party, like an attorney to hold them until closing.
-The disposition of good faith funds, in the case of a failed transaction, should be included in the purchase agreement with your seller.
+Don't give funds directly to your seller (generally in the case of of "for sale by owner") for earnest money.
+Until the sale is complete, the good faith deposit remains yours.
+Although your FSBO seller may not know this, any good faith funds must go toward the buyer's closing expenses.
+It's advisable to put the funds into a trust account, or get a neutral person, like a lawyer to hold them until the closing of the sale.
+The final disposition of earnest funds, if your sale falls through, should be written in the purchase agreement with your seller.

 Mortgage Max Inc can answer questions about these "Don'ts" and many others.
 Give us a call: 760-547-2080.